 - Original Photos: It’s wonderful when articles contain high-quality images, preferably taken by the author.
-If not taken by the author, it helps if photos are at least accurately sourced and of high quality.
-Though some articles might not necessarily need photos, adding images improve the readability of your article and makes it more likely to be shared on social media.
+If not taken by the author, photos should at least be accurately sourced and of high quality.
+Though some articles might not necessarily need photos, adding images improves the readability of your article and makes it more likely to be shared on social media.
 Sharing your own photos helps readers know who you are!
 They’ve already seen stock photos on the Internet.

-- Numbered Lists: If an article lists a number in the title (i.e.: “Top 10 Tips for Getting Over a Breakup”), it is much more readable if the items on the list are numbered throughout the text.
-This improves readability and will increase the likelihood that readers will finish reading the article.
+- Numbered Lists: If an article lists a number in the title (i.e.: “Top 10 Tips for Getting Over a Breakup”), it will be much more readable if the items on the list are numbered throughout the text.
+This improves readability and increases the likelihood that readers will finish reading the article.

 What to Avoid:

-- Generic Advice: There are many articles on the Internet about relationships.
-If your article does not have anything personal in it or only contains information easily found on other sites, it is less likely be selected for PairedLife.
-Put your own spin on the topic.
+- Generic Advice: Put your own spin on the topic!
+There are many articles on the Internet about relationships.
+If your article does not have anything personal in it or only contains information easily found on other sites, it will not be selected for PairedLife.

 - Unfounded Claims: Avoid guaranteeing any particular relationship outcome as the result of someone taking the advice in your article.
 In reality, every relationship is different and it’s impossible to guarantee any particular result.